pocketnetteam/pocketnet.core/doc/i2p.md

 - in the "localaddresses" output of RPC `getnetworkinfo`
 - in the debug log (grep for `AddLocal`; the I2P address ends in `.b32.i2p`)

-To see which I2P peers your node is connected to, use `bitcoin-cli -netinfo 4` or the `getpeerinfo` RPC (e.g. `bitcoin-cli getpeerinfo`).
+To see which I2P peers your node is connected to, use `pocketcoin-cli -netinfo 4` or the `getpeerinfo` RPC (e.g. `pocketcoin-cli getpeerinfo`).

-You can use the `getnodeaddresses` RPC to fetch a number of I2P peers known to your node; run `bitcoin-cli help getnodeaddresses` for details.
+You can use the `getnodeaddresses` RPC to fetch a number of I2P peers known to your node; run `pocketcoin-cli help getnodeaddresses` for details.

 ## Compatibility